lxian1988/HMCache/README.md

 [![Platform](http://cocoapod-badges.herokuapp.com/p/HMCache/badge.png)](https://github.com/swisspol/HMCache)
 [![License](http://img.shields.io/cocoapods/l/HMCache.svg)](LICENSE)

-HMCache is a library for data persistence in iOS app with some of other useful features.
+HMCache is a library for data persistence in OS X & iOS app with some of other useful features.
 It is written from scratch and powered by Apple's NSCoding/NSCoder.
 HMCache implements a set of objects which are working interactively to provide a super convenient persistence API.
 These objects are list behind:

 * **HMObject** is a base abstract class whose subclass can automatically scans their own and superclass's (till NSObject) property names and save the keys to disk for each version of the class.
 The records for those versions will be used for serialize/deserialize instance of the subclass of HMObject by NSCoding methods <code>initWithCoder:</code> and <code>encodeWithCoder:</code>, and migration from a earlier serialized data to current version class structure and initilize a instance.